szstonelee/gointernal/scheduler.md

 NOTE: For Windows, because disk I/O can be treated as network I/O by IO Completion Port, the schedule in Windows is the same for disk and network I/O.

-For Timer, [referenced from the article - Illustrated Tales of Go Runtime Scheduler](https://medium.com/@ankur_anand/illustrated-tales-of-go-runtime-scheduler-74809ef6d19b), we can treat timer something similiar to network I/O. [You can dive deeper from the implementation of Go timer](https://blog.gopheracademy.com/advent-2016/go-timers/).
+For timer, [referenced from the article - Illustrated Tales of Go Runtime Scheduler](https://medium.com/@ankur_anand/illustrated-tales-of-go-runtime-scheduler-74809ef6d19b), we can treat timer something similiar to network I/O. [You can dive deeper from the implementation of Go timer](https://blog.gopheracademy.com/advent-2016/go-timers/).

 If the runtime has chance, it will re-schedule the returned un-blocked task which has been triggered by timer, network I/O, regular file I/O.